-How to: Configure live code analysis scope for managed code
+Configure live code analysis for .NET

 Visual Studio executes a bunch of live code analyses, also referred to as background analysis, while you are editing source files in the editor.
 Some of it is required minimal analysis for an acceptable Visual Studio IDE editing experience.
 Some of it is for improved responsiveness for IDE features.
 While some of it is to enable additional IDE functionality, such as diagnostics and code fixes from Roslyn analyzers.
 Based on the functionality, these analyses can be grouped as follows: